Studying Abroad as a Freemover

 Preparations

-The preparations include obtaining basic data such as descriptions of the study programme and courses in which you plan to partake, course literature and other things that can help your director of studies decide whether a credit transfer of the foreign learning outcome is possible.
+The preparations include getting descriptions of the study programme and courses in which you plan to partake, course literature and other documents that can help your Director of Studies decide whether a credit transfer is possible.

-You need to request approved leave from studies from Karolinska Institutet for the period of your visit abroad and you will thereby not be registered at Karolinska Institutet during the leave.
+You need to request approved leave from studies from KI for the period of your time abroad and you will not be registered at KI during your leave.

 Writing Your Thesis Abroad

-If, on your own initiative and with the approval of supervisors at Karolinska Institutet, you choose to carry out a project or degree project abroad (data collection for your thesis) and are still registered on the course concerned at Karolinska Institutet, you may be covered by the group insurance that KI has signed with the Legal, Financial and Administrative Services Agency, provided there is a written agreement of acceptance between KI (not the student) and the institution or establishment.
-Please contact your International Coordinator for more information.
+If, on your own initiative and with the approval of Supervisors at KI, you choose to carry out a project or degree project abroad (data collection for your thesis) and are still registered in the course at KI, you may be covered by the group insurance, Kammarkollegiet, that KI has, provided there is a written agreement of acceptance between KI (not the student) and the institution or establishment.

-KI will not take out individual Student UT insurance if you are on a study break or if you will carry out studies abroad that will not be accredited within your study programme at Karolinska Institutet.
+KI will not take out individual Student UT insurance if you are on a study break or if you will carry out studies abroad that will not be accredited within your study programme at KI.

 More Information